-BSAC eLearning launched in August 2020, beginning with the Discovery and Ocean Diver entry-level courses.
+BSAC eLearning launched in August 2020, and now hosts entry-level courses, Discovery Diver and Ocean Diver, as well as Advanced Ocean Diver and Sports Diver.
 Below are some of the most asked questions surrounding our eLearning platform.
 If you have further questions, please do not hesitate to get in touch on email@example.com.

 Costs and access

 Who can access the eLearning system?
 Is it just for centres?

 No, the eLearning system is for everyone.
 However, it is not compulsory and both clubs and centres alike can continue in-person learning as they wish.
 The eLearning system is also accessible to non-members who can sign up and purchase the theory training before visiting a club or centre for their practical sessions.